-1. Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-2. Contaminant: Any physical, chemical, biological, or radiological substance or matter in water.
+- 1. Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - 2.
+Contaminant: Any physical, chemical, biological, or radiological substance or matter in water. - 3.
 Maximum Contaminant Level (MCL): The highest level of contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - 4.
 Maximum Contaminant Level Goal (MCLG): The level of contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.

-5. Maximum Residual Disinfectant Level (MRDL): The highest residual disinfectant level allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-6. Maximum Residual Disinfectant Level Goal (MRDLG): The level of residual disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-7. NA: Not Applicable

-8. ND: Not Detected

-9. NTU: Nephelometric Turbidity Units

-10. Parts per billion (ppb) or Micrograms per Liter (ug/L) are units of measure for concentration of a contaminant.
+MCLGs allow for a margin of safety. - 5.
+Residual Disinfectant Level (MRDL): The highest residual disinfectant level allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - 6.
+Maximum Residual Disinfectant Level Goal (MRDLG): The level of residual disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - 7.
+NA: Not Applicable - 8.
+ND: Not Detected - 9.
+NTU: Nephelometric Turbidity Units - 10.
+Parts per billion (ppb) or Micrograms per Liter (ug/L) are units of measure for concentration of a contaminant.
 A part per billion corresponds to one second in 31.7 years.

-11. Parts per million (ppm) or Milligrams per Liter (mg/L) are units of measure for concentration of a contaminant.
-A part per million corresponds to one second in a little over 11.5 days.

-12. Total Organic Carbon (TOC) has no health effects.
+- 11. Parts per million (ppm) or Milligrams per Liter (mg/L) are units of measure for concentration of a contaminant.
+A part per million corresponds to one second in a little over 11.5 days. - 12.
+PFAS: Per- and polyfluoroalkyl substances (PFAS) are a group of man-made chemicals applied to many industrial, commercial and consumer products to make them waterproof, stain resistant, or nonstick.
+PFAS are also used in products like cosmetics, fast food packaging, and a type of firefighting foam called aqueous film forming foam (AFFF) which are used mainly on large spills of flammable liquids, such as jet fuel.
+PFAS are classified as contaminants of emerging concern, meaning that research into the harm they may cause to human health is still ongoing. - 13.
+Total Organic Carbon (TOC) has no health effects.
 However, TOC provides a medium when the water is disinfected for the formation of disinfection byproducts.
-TOC removal early in the treatment plant is required.

-13. Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.
-For example Avon Lake Regional Water adds lime to increase the pH of our finished water in order to maintain compliance with the lead and copper rule.

-14. VOC: Volatile Organic Chemicals

-15. WTP: Water Treatment Plant

-16. The "<" Symbol: A symbol that means less than.
+TOC removal early in the treatment plant is required. - 14.
+Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.
+For example, Avon Lake Regional Water adds orthophosphate to maintain compliance with the lead and copper rule. - 15.
+VOC: Volatile Organic Chemicals - 16.
+WTP: Water Treatment Plant - 17.
+The "<" Symbol: A symbol that means less than.
 A result of <5 means that the lowest level that could be detected was 5 and the contaminant in that sample was not detected.

-Turbidity

-Turbidity is a measure of the cloudiness of water and is an indication of the effectiveness of our filtration system.
-The turbidity limit set by the EPA is 0.3 NTU in 95% of the samples analyzed each month and shall not exceed 1 NTU at any time.
-As reported above, Avon Lake Regional Water's highest recorded turbidity result for 2019 was 0.21 NTU and lowest monthly percentage of samples meeting the turbidity limits was 100%.

-Lead Educational Information

-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-Grafton PWS is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at 800-426-4791or at http://www.epa.gov/safewater/lead.

-Infants and young children are typically more vulnerable to lead in drinking water than the general population.
-It is possible that lead levels at your home may be higher than at other homes in the community as a result of materials used in your home's plumbing.
-If you are concerned about elevated lead levels in your home's water, you may wish to have your water tested and flush your tap for 30 seconds to 2 minutes before using tap water.
-Additional information is available from the Safe Drinking Water Hotline (1-800-426-4791).